chaoticgd/wrench/docs/moby_renderer.md

 | `ID`                | ID number (explained below).                                                                            |
 | `U`                 | Unused byte.                                                                                            |

 The first 9 bits of each vertex v[i] is an ID which determines at which index vertex v[i-7] will be written into an intermediate buffer if at all.
 There are epilogue vertices off the end of the buffer which are used to store the last few ID values.
-If these padding vertices are used up, the remaining IDs will be stored in the second half of the last epilogue vertex.
+If these vertices are used up, the remaining IDs will be stored in the second half of the last epilogue vertex.

 ### Blending